Credit Cards with Priority Pass

 When you arrive in the lounge, don’t forget to enjoy the experience!
 And as you sit back and relax in your perfectly comfortable armchair, sipping a glass of something cold and enjoying the peace and tranquility – think about all the unfortunates outside those sliding doors, surrounded by all the chaos and noise airports are known for.
 Then smile, knowing for once you’re not one of them.

 Priority Pass Credit Cards - Frequently Asked Questions

 Before you visit a Priority Pass lounge for the first time, you will need to activate your membership.
 You may need to do this via your credit card’s website, as well as with Priority Pass direct.

 Do you need to book ahead before visiting a Priority Pass lounge?

 No, you don’t need to book ahead.
 All you need to do is present your single-entry pass or Priority Pass membership card, either on your phone or the physical card itself, when you arrive at the reception desk.

 With that being said, your pass or your membership doesn’t guarantee entry to the lounge.
 Some lounges place restrictions on the number of guests, and some have restricted hours.
 The info on each lounge within the Priority Pass app will detail this information.

 Yes, you can invite guests to join you in a lounge.
-Depending on your level of membership, this may come with a per-guest fee.
+There may be a fee, depending on your level of membership.